Gary Brazil: Preston North End

-Brazil was sold on to Preston North End for £25,000 in August 1985, but could not prevent Tommy Booth's "Lilywhites" from being relegated out of the Third Division.
-The next season again was a disappointment, although Brazil was now a regular and scoring frequently Preston finished the season in 91st place in the Football League and were forced to seek re-election, forcing the powers that be at Deepdale to make vast changes.
+Brazil was sold on to Preston North End for £25,000 in August 1985 but could not prevent Tommy Booth's "Lilywhites" from being relegated out of the Third Division.
+The next season again was a disappointment.
+However, Brazil was now a regular and scoring frequently.
+Preston finished the season in 91st place in the Football League and were forced to seek re-election, forcing the powers that be at Deepdale to make vast changes.
 Brazil was voted Player of the Year in 1987, as the club won promotion in second place, with Brazil and John Thomas scoring 48 goals between them.
-The 1987–88 campaign was one of consolidation, though Preston narrowly missed out on a Wembley cup final when they lost to Burnley in the Football League Trophy semi-final.
+The 1987–88 campaign was one of consolidation.
+However, Preston narrowly missed out on a Wembley cup final when they lost to Burnley in the Football League Trophy semi-final.
 A promotion push in 1988–89 ended in defeat to former club Port Vale in the play-off semi-finals.
-However Brazil had already departed, having been picked up by Newcastle United for a fee of £200,000 (of which half was made up in a swap deal with Ian Bogie) in February 1989.
-In all competitions he had played 202 games for Preston, scoring 72 goals.
+However, Brazil had already departed, having been picked up by Newcastle United for a fee of £200,000 (of which half was made up in a swap deal with Ian Bogie) in February 1989.
+In all competitions, he had played 202 games for Preston, scoring 72 goals.

-Newcastle United
+Newcastle United and Fulham

 Brazil started just three games of the rest of the season, as Newcastle suffered relegation out of the First Division.
-Manager Jim Smith gave him just five starts in 1989–90 behind strike partners Mark McGhee and Micky Quinn in the first team pecking order at St James' Park.
+Manager Jim Smith gave him just five starts in 1989–90 behind strike partners Mark McGhee and Micky Quinn in the first-team pecking order at St James' Park.
 In September 1990, he moved on to Fulham for a fee of £110,000.
 In six seasons at Craven Cottage Brazil played 254 matches and scored 60 goals.
 He hit five goals in 1990–91, as the "Cottagers" almost exited the Third Division at the wrong end under the stewardship of Alan Dicks.
 Brazil finished as the club's top scorer in 1991–92 with 14 goals, as the club missed out on the play-offs by three places and four points.
-Following an indifferent 1992–93 campaign, he finished as the club's top scorer again in 1993–94 with 14 goals; however his scoring record was not enough to prevent the club slipping into the bottom tier under Don Mackay.
+Following an indifferent 1992–93 campaign, he finished as the club's top scorer again in 1993–94 with 14 goals; however, his scoring record was not enough to prevent the club slipping into the bottom tier under Don Mackay.
 An unsuccessful promotion campaign followed in 1994–95 under Ian Branfoot's stewardship, with Fulham finishing two places and three points outside the play-offs.

 Later career

-Upon leaving Fulham in at the end of 1995–96 he had spells at Cambridge United and Barnet, also of the Third Division.
+Upon leaving Fulham at the end of 1995–96 he had spells at Cambridge United and Barnet, also of the Third Division.
 Fulham would finally win promotion out of the division in 1996–97 under new boss Micky Adams.
 In February 1997, he moved into Conference football with Slough Town.
-He had a fifteen-month spell with Slough, scoring ten goals in 69 games.
+He scored on his debut for the club.
+He had 15 months with Slough, scoring ten goals in 69 games.